wridgeu/UI5-custom-library/readme.md

 - [ ] Adjust some scripts
 - [ ] Adjust the readme
+- [ ] Try to add Asset.js-bundling with rollup

 ## Thanks...
 I really highly appreciate all the examples out there.
 Sadly a lot of information regarding libraries are quite outdated so some of it can feel a bit of detective work, especially when you want to get it "right".
 Therefore I linked lots of resources that I used right below 🔽🔽.
 I'm definitely not saying that I'm currently doing it right, there is lots of room for improvement - don't get me wrong. ☺